Exhibition railway station, Brisbane

 Exhibition railway station is located on the Exhibition line in Queensland, Australia.
-It serves the Brisbane Exhibition Ground in Bowen Hills and is normally only opened during the Ekka show each August.
+It serves the Brisbane Exhibition Ground in Bowen Hills and is normally only opened during the Ekka show each August, or other special events at the RNA showgrounds.

 Previously an extra ticket surcharge had to be paid to travel to the station.
-In 2009, TransLink CEO Peter Strachan blamed the surcharge on the Royal National Agricultural & Industrial Association not willing to pick up the cost of running the station.
+In 2009, Translink CEO Peter Strachan blamed the surcharge on the Royal National Agricultural & Industrial Association not willing to pick up the cost of running the station.
 The surcharge was removed in 2012.

 Because of the requirements of the Show, the station is equipped with facilities for dealing with livestock.
 The line passing through the station is regularly used by trains traveling between Roma Street station and Mayne depot.

 Cross River Rail

 Construction of the Cross River Rail project will see Exhibition Station upgraded for year-round operation and the development of a precinct between the station and the nearby RBWH.
 The island platform will run for 165 metres in length, allowing it to provide for up to nine-car trains.
+A viaduct was built to allow for rail passage over the showgrounds.

+As of June 3rd 2025 the station has re-opened after the major cross river rail upgrades.
+However the station is only opened for special events until the cross river rail lines have been completed later in the decade.

 The tunnel portal for the Cross River Rail line will be located south of the Exhibition Station and the next station for southbound Cross River Rail services will be the underground Cross River Rail platforms at Roma Street.